 The paper argues that contemporary policies are eugenic in character, even if they are not explicit about their eugenic purpose.
 Three examples are explored:

 The authors explore the prevalence of the false belief that people with intellectual disabilities live a life of suffering.

-You can read this monograph and the range of additional commentaries here.
+You can read this monograph and the range of additional commentaries, link below.

 In addition Tim Stainton has written Disability, vulnerability and assisted death: commentary on Tuffrey-Wijne, Curfs, Finlay and Hollins which builds on their paper which explores the way in which the Euthanasia programme in the Netherland is opening up to include people with autism and intellectual disabilities.
 Tim Stainton argues that the same process is likely to happen in Canada which has just authorised a Euthnasia and Assisted Dying (EAS) regime.
 He also explore how and why people with disabilities continue to be misrepresented as not having lives worth living and the negative role played by institutional services.

 You can read Tim Stainton's paper, link below.

 The publisher is the Centre for Welfare Reform.

 Journal of Policy and Practice in Intellectual Disabilities Vol 16, No 2 (June) © Wiley Blackwell 2019.